Orson Welles Paul Masson advertisements: Parodies and popular culture

 In the years since the adverts aired, their popularity has further grown as they have been the target of various spoofs and pastiches.

 Even as the adverts were airing, they were subjected to parody—Steve Martin's 1980 TV special All Commercials...
 A Steve Martin Special, features Martin inducting Welles into the "Commercial Hall of Fame" for his three great works: "Citizen Kane, The Magnificent Ambersons, [and] Serve No Wine Before Its Time," and introducing a spoof beer advert in which Welles (played by John Candy) breaks down a wall for his entrance.

+The "Weird Al" Yankovic 1985 song "Dare to be Stupid" contains the line "You'd better sell some wine before its time" referring to this ad campaign.

 The 1990s cartoon series The Critic featured assorted parody adverts by Welles (or sometimes the ghost of Welles), voiced by Maurice LaMarche, in the style of the Paul Masson adverts.
 For instance, one advert for "Blotto Bros Wine" has Welles telling the viewer, "A rich, full-bodied wine, sensibly priced at a dollar a jug.
 And now for a little magic, I shall make this jug disappear," before promptly drinking the entire contents of the bottle in one swig.

-The drunken Paul Masson out-take has also been a recurring target for YouTube pastiches in recent years, including spoofs by The Midnight Show and others.
+The Paul Masson out-take has also been a recurring target for YouTube pastiches in recent years, including spoofs by The Midnight Show and others.

 The D.C.-based band "The French Champagne" takes its name from the 1980 advert and its out-takes.